Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: A Zone-Based Monitoring Algorithm

 \item Compute~$\terminal{\auta}{\conswords{\auta}{\obs}, t}$.
-If it is nonempty, but has an empty intersection with $\nonempty{\auta}$, then return~$\outofmodel$.
+If it has an empty intersection with $\nonempty{\auta}$, then return~$\outofmodel$.
 This checks whether there is some some finite word that is consistent with the observation and can be extended to satisfy the assumption.
 If this is not the case, then the assumption was wrong.

 \item Compute~$\terminal{\aut_{\neg \varphi} \otimes \auta}{\conswords{\auta}{\obs}, t}$.
 If it has an empty intersection with $\nonempty{\aut_{\neg \varphi} \otimes \auta}$, then return~$\top$: If there is a finite word consistent with the observation that can be extended to satisfy the assumption, but no such extension satisfies the complement of the property, then every such extension must satisfy the property.
 Hence, we can return~$\top$.